docsforadobe/illustrator-scripting-guide/docs/objectmodel/topLevelObjects.md

 The `document` object, which your scripts can create or access through the `application` object, represents an art canvas or loaded Illustrator file.

-The `document` object’s properties give you access to the document’s content; for example:
+The `document` object's properties give you access to the document's content; for example:

 - The current `selection`, or art objects that the user selected in the document
 - All contained art objects, called `page items`, that make up the artwork tree